 - Various sizes of mason jars and other glass storage containers for storing foods.
 Glass keeps foods fresher than plastic.

 A good juicer and food processor are two items that you can wait on, but when you are able to purchase them, you’ll find that your raw food kitchen is much more versatile!
 Stay tuned next week for more details on what foods and supplies to keep on hand in your new raw food kitchen.
-If you’d like to learn more about Living Light and our award winning curriculum in both culinary art and nutritional science, call 707-964-2420 or visit RawFoodChef.com
+If you’d like to learn more about Living Light and our award winning curriculum in both culinary art and raw and vegan nutrition, call 707-964-2420 or visit RawFoodChef.com